tc39/ecma262/strawman-Array.prototype.last.md

     myArray[myArray.length - 1]; //fastest way to currently get the final index

-The proposed `last` property is slower, because it requires access to a global protoype, which is the absolute last stop in the scope chain and performs the exact same task as the direct and fast approach.
+The proposed `lastIndex` property is slower, because it requires access to a global protoype, which is the absolute last stop in the scope chain and performs the exact same task as the direct and fast approach.
 Here is a [JSPerf experiment](http://jsperf.com/array-prototype-last/2).
 It could be faster, though.
 Much faster.